MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-lowess-fl.md

 ---

-## Example
+## Examples

-The following example uses the [invoke operator](../query/invokeoperator.md) to run the function.
+The following examples uses the [invoke operator](../query/invokeoperator.md) to run the function.

+### LOWESS regression on regular time series

 ### [Query-defined](#tab/query-defined)